nvpro-samples/optix_prime_baking/README.md

 Loaders are provided for OBJ, [Bak3d](https://github.com/tlorach/Bak3d) and CSF (basic cad scene file format used in various nvpro-samples).
 The OBJ loader flattens all groups into a single mesh.
 The bk3d/csf loaders preserve separate meshes, as shown in the teaser image above of a rocket sled with 109 meshes.
 Use the utilities in the Bak3d repo to convert other formats, or write a new loader for your favorite format and add it to the "loaders" subdirectory.

-The rocket sled .bk3d file is automatically downloaded via MODELS_DOWNLOAD_ENABLE in the cmake config.
+The rocket sled .bk3d file is automatically downloaded depending on MODELS_DOWNLOAD_DISABLED in the cmake config.

 #### Output format